99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 IAM Roles:
-some AWS services will need to perform actions on your behalf, ex: you give permissions to your EC2 instance to do stuff on your AWS. to do so you need to assign a ROLE to EC2
+some AWS services will need to perform actions on your behalf, ex: you give permissions to your EC2 instance to do stuff on your AWS. to do so you need to assign a ROLE to EC2.
+If the application server is running on-premises you cannot assign an IAM role

 IAM security tools:
 - IAM Credentials report (list of account user status and credentials)